Piyush679-ops/Healthcare-Specific-Knowledge-Assistant/README.md

+IMPORTANT NOTE : THE CHATBOT WILL ANSWER ONLY THE QUESTIONS WHICH ARE IN THE "healthcare_faq " FILE ..
 Healthcare-Specific-Knowledge-Assistant
 This project is a Streamlit-based interactive web application designed to provide users with accurate and context-specific answers to healthcare-related queries.
 By leveraging transformers, fuzzy matching, and a dataset of frequently asked questions (FAQs), the tool ensures users receive reliable and relevant information.